andy@ideagroupatlanta.com | (404) 213-4416

 Your growth kind of – sucks.
 You have a solid product or service.
 Your sales force is well trained and professional.
 Marketing is competent.
 Still, you aren’t hitting projections, and top management is breaking out in a cold sweat.

 Why aren’t your customers or dealers buying more?
 Why isn’t the business growing?
-I hate to break it to you, Tomigusuku Bubba – you’re a duck!
+I hate to break it to you, Bubba – you’re a duck!

 What To Do If You’re A Duck